SashaBaych/steam_scrape/README.md

    - `config_path`: Path to the configuration file (mandatory).
    - `num_of_games`: Number of games to scrape (default: 100).
    - `category_url`: URL of the category to scrape (default: top-selling games URL).
-   - `use_database`: Set this flag to `y` or `n` store the scraped data in a database (default: `y`).
+   - `db`: Set this flag to `y` or `n` store the scraped data in a database (default: `y`).
+   - `tw`: Set this flag to `y` or `n` enrich database with data from twitter (default: `n`).

-4. If needed adjust, the required scraping parameters (number of games to scrape, category to scrape, and whether to store the scraped data in a database).
+4. If needed adjust, the required scraping parameters (number of games to scrape, category to scrape,
+   and whether to store the scraped data in a database).

+## Recommended application

+The best case application is to run scraper every set period of rime to track price changes for a game in a particular category.
+This will allow to build a comprehensive track of price changes and rating changes for a game.
+The specific drawback of this scraper is that it does not take into account the fact that a game can belong to multiple categories at the same time so every time the scraper encounters such game, its record in the database is rewritten with new category and different top-selling position from a new category, which mixes up observations.

 ## Database Schema